Spider monkey: Anatomy and physiology

 Spider monkeys are among the largest New World monkeys; black-headed spider monkeys, the largest spider monkey, have an average weight of 11 kg for males and 9.66 kg for females.
 Disproportionately long, spindly limbs inspired the spider monkey's common name.
 Their deftly prehensile tails, which may be up to 89 cm long, have very flexible, hairless tips and skin grooves similar to fingerprints.
 This adaptation to their strictly arboreal lifestyle serves as a fifth hand.
 When the monkey walks, its arms practically drag on the ground.
 Unlike many monkeys, they do not use their arms for balance when walking, instead relying on their tails.
-The hands are long, narrow and hook-like, and have reduced or non-existent thumbs.
+The hands are long, narrow, and hook-like and have reduced or nonexistent thumbs.
 The fingers are elongated and recurved.

 Their hair is coarse, ranging in color from ruddy gold to brown and black, or white in a rare number of specimens.
 The hands and feet are usually black.
 Heads are small with hairless faces.
 The nostrils are very far apart, which is a distinguishing feature of spider monkeys.

 Spider monkeys are highly agile, and they are said to be second only to the gibbons in this respect.
 They have been seen in the wild jumping from tree to tree.

 Female spider monkeys have a clitoris that is especially developed; it may be referred to as a pseudo-penis because it has an interior passage, or urethra, that makes it almost identical to the penis, and retains and distributes urine droplets as the female moves around.
 This urine is emptied at the bases of the clitoris, and collects in skin folds on either side of a groove on the perineal.
 Researchers and observers of spider monkeys of South America look for a scrotum to determine the animal sex because these female spider monkeys have pendulous and erectile clitorises long enough to be mistaken for a penis; researchers may also determine the animal's sex by identifying scent-marking glands that may be present on the clitoris.